-(Psalms 65:4) Blessed is the one you choose and bring near, to dwell in your courts!
-We shall be satisfied with the goodness of your house, the holiness of your temple!
+(Psalms 65:4) Blessed is the man whom thou choosest, and causest to approach unto thee, that he may dwell in thy courts: we shall be satisfied with the goodness of thy house, even of thy holy temple.

 Anna "never left the Temple but worshiped night and day fasting and praying," where she met Jesus as a baby (Luke 2:37).
 David proclaims the fact that those who worship God often will be blessed or made happy spiritually and in other ways by God.
 Those God choose want to live near God spiritually wherever they live physically.
 The "good things" are all the benefits that believers receive from being with God and His people as they praise God.